**Update!** The Rounded Collar is now included in the solo dress pattern as of the 3rd Edition (summer 2018).

 5. Carefully tape the fringes into your desired shape.
 You will notice that in some places (like the front) the fringe wants to overlap, but at others (like the sides) it angles away from itself.
 Let the front overlap enough that the collar isn’t gaping forward, but not so much that it will choke your dancer.
 Try to keep it as symmetrical as possible.

-8. The two halves probably won’t be exactly the same.
-We do the best we can, but we are human after all.
+7. The two halves probably won’t be exactly the same.
+We do the best we can.
 Trace both halves onto the fresh paper so that they overlap.
 Mine were very close to being identical, but you can see a bit of variation in the middle of the bottom line.